1100011Dawg/Obsidian_Dawson/School/IB ELA/ShakeSpeare.md

  - Also wanted to be unsexed to do these acts
  - "Letting “I dare not” wait upon “I would,” Like the poor cat i’ th’ adage?"(504) insinuating he is a coward and you need to be willing to do it what takes
 Banquo
-- The instruments of darkness tell us truth ... to betray (277) forshadows betrayal
+- The instruments of darkness tell us truth ... to betray (277) foreshadows betrayal in the witches
 - Is a heroic Captain
 -
 Malcolm